 Thick, discolored, unsightly toenails are a common occurence.
 Especially in Houston, TX, where the weather is hot and humid, fungus infections in the toenails are common.
 They may stop you from wearing sandals, because you think your toenails are ugly.
 You also are concerned that the infection can spread.
 Not to worry, there is successful treatment for toenail fungus.

 Diabetes is becoming more and more common, mostly due to the increased overweight population.
 Many times a podiatrist is the first to diagnose diabetes, due to an issue that arises in the feet.
 Numbness, a non-healing wound, or chronic infection are all foot issues that are related to diabetes.
 It is vital that all Diabetics in Houston, TX establish a relationship with a podiatrist.
-The diabetic foot specialists at Foot & Ankle Institute of Texas is just the right choice.
+The diabetic foot specialists at Tanglewood Foot Specialists is just the right choice.

 All feet can have problems, even a child.
 In Houston, as in everywhere, we have our children involved in many different activities and sports.
 Whether it be soccer, gymanastics, football, or dance, our kids' feet are at risk for injury.
 Who is the best doctor to see your child about the foot issues?
 Your Houston Podiatrist is an expert on the structure and function of your child's foot and should be your first stop.